wp-plugins/contact-form-7-to-database-extension/readme.txt

 Fortunately, the author of CF7 created a hook.
 So I wrote a plugin that hooks into CF7 and saves all of its form submissions to the database.
 You need to have both CF7 and this plugin installed and activated.

 This plugin also puts a menu item in the Administration Plugins menu where you can see the data in the database.
-It's pretty rudimentary but does the job.
+You can also use the [cf7db-table] shortcode to display the data on a non-admin page on your site.

 == Installation ==